Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 Cultural Brokers Program (CBP)

-It is the vision of the CBP team to become thought partners with other organizations, elevate culturally-informed practices that broaden access to resources, and expand the representation of diverse communities through civic engagement and public participation.
+The vision of CBP is to build strong partnerships with organizations, promote result oriented practices that expand access to community resources through civic engagement and public participation.

 Cultural Brokers are individuals who are considered bridges, connectors, or mediators between groups or people with different cultural contexts with the purpose of reducing conflict or producing change (Jezewski, 1990).

-A local description of this work sees cultural brokers in Boulder County as trusted community partners who bridge diverse cultures and reduce current or potential conflict by co-creating, with the communities they serve, innovative strategies for change in areas of mediation, resource sharing and navigation, mentorship, culture promotion and civic engagement for advocacy and activism.
+A local description of this work sees cultural brokers in Boulder County as trusted community partners that reduce current or potential conflict by creating innovative strategies for change in areas of mediation, resource sharing and navigation, mentorship, and civic engagement.

-View Community Foundation’s “Elizabeth’s Story” to learn more about what is a cultural broker: https://www.youtube.com/watch?v=wCEaWfPq7fM.
+View Community Foundation’s “Elizabeth’s Story” to learn more about what is a cultural broker.

 Read more in the Mosaics Report to read about the work of cultural brokers in Boulder County.